Jump to recipe →

 FAQs

-What is the secret to making crispy waffles?
+What is the secret to making good, crispy waffles?

-Should you let waffle batter rest?
+Should you let the waffle batter rest?

-It’s a good idea to let waffle batter rest, but it is not necessary with this banana waffle recipe.
-When waffle batter rests, it will start to rise as the baking powder is activated by the wet ingredients.
+It’s a good idea to let the waffle batter rest, but it is not necessary with this banana waffle recipe.
+When the waffle batter rests, it will start to rise as the baking powder is activated by the wet ingredients.
 The airy batter will make the waffles a little bit lighter and fluffier in the center as they bake.
 If you have time, let the mixed waffle batter sit for about 20 minutes to fluff it up.

 More Breakfast Recipes